codelive/PCastDemo/Readme.md

 Then you should have all files, both from this repo, as well as the large binaries from the private repos.

 To run the iOS app:
+1. One time only: Ensure Cocoapods is installed via gem: "sudo gem install cocoapods"
-1. in the ios/ directory: open "Phenix Demo.xcodeproj" in Xcode8 (required for Swift3)
+2. In the ios/ directory: run "pod install" and then open "PCastDemo.xcworkspace" in Xcode8
-2. in Xcode8, run the app in a physical device, not the simulator.
+3. In Xcode8, run the app in a physical device, not the simulator.

 To run the Android app:
 1. In Android Studio, open the project in the android/ directory, and run the app in a physical device, not the emulator.